Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

         log_message(ctx, "Stopwatch command time checked:\n   time elapsed: " + str(time_elapsed) + " seconds\n")
 ```

-## How the message filtering works
+## How the message filtering works for the Helper bot

 ### Storing the banned words for the message filtering